 Top Private Equity Firms in Charlotte

-Charlotte, North Carolina, is a rising star in the private equity landscape, with a strong emphasis on financial services and manufacturing.
-As one of the nation’s fastest-growing cities, with over $25billion in annual private equity investments, Charlotte has become a prominent banking hub, creating synergies between private equity and financial institutions.
+Charlotte, North Carolina, has become one of the emerging stars in private equity firms with a strong presence in financial services and manufacturing industries.
+As one of the fastest-growing cities in the nation with over $25 billion in annual private equity investment capital, Charlotte has become one of the key financial banking destinations in the US, creating synergies with private equity firms.

 - Harren Equity Partners